 - The Max Gimblett and Barbara Kirshenblatt-Gimblett Gift, 2011

-- Pencil, ink, pearlescent and metallic ink / Arches 555 lb Rough Watercolour Paper.
+- Pencil, ink, metallic ink, acrylic polymer, oil size, Japanese moonbeam coloured pastel silver leaf / Arches 300 lb Rough Watercolour Paper.
 France

 Hidden in Plain Sight